Fan03z/blockchain_rust/README.md

 cargo run send "[from address]" "[to address]" "[amount]"
 ```

-New a block just has a transaction.Send transaction once,mine block once.
+Although new a block just has some transaction,it's just with a coinbase transaction and a send transaction.And still send transaction once,mine block once.

 > [Basic Prototype](https://github.com/Fan03z/blockchain_rust/tree/9b17796ba6efb48f30c1dcc8e8cbc6b5560aeaf3)
 >